 This post may contain affiliate links.
 Read the disclosure.

 Pennsylvania produces over 400 million pounds of mushrooms annually and is a timeless industrial hotspot for coal and railroads.

 But, if you find yourself traveling to Pennsylvania for a family excursion and you don’t feel like forcing the kids to try mushrooms or explore railroad museums, the 33rd largest state in the US hosts plenty of options for family fun.

 Here are some favorites in the coal capital of the United States.

-One of the unique programs the Pittsburg Zoo contributes to the eco-friendly community was last year’s Ugly Sweaters From Waste program.
+Last year’s Ugly Sweaters From Waste program was one of the unique programs the Pittsburg Zoo contributes to the eco-friendly community.
 Just as it sounds, workers gathered waste to create ugly holiday sweaters.